jerry-wjl/full-stack-cncf-demo/README.md

 Which should build a clean kubernetes cluster in a few minutes since it will pull from the docker registry on devnode.
 You can quickly demo how easy it is to build a kubernetes cluster to a customer.

+For a more detailed version of how to reset your environment, see HowToResetTheEnv.

 Ports
 =====